 When sending a cover letter in response to a job advertisement, it is inappropriate to use the phrase “To Whom It May Concern” since this will appear lazy to the recruiters.
 Instead, the candidate should attempt to look for information about the company to know the hiring manager’s name.

-Some of the places to find the information include the company’s “About Us” page, the company’s LinkedIn page – or one may try contacting the recruiter to get the correct name of the hiring manager.
+Some of the places to find the information include the company’s “About Us” page and the company’s LinkedIn page – or one may try contacting the recruiter to get the correct name of the hiring manager.
 Using the specific name of the hiring manager in the salutation instead of a generic salutation can make the candidate stand out in a positive way from the rest of the applicants.

 2. “Dear (Name of Department You are Targeting)”